 - In the case of the retail tenant, ask about the marketing plan and the spending intentions of the tenant when it comes to business promotion in the new location.
 Will the tenant complement and enhance the overall tenancy mix for the property?

-- Is it possible that the perspective tenant could attract more customers to the property and therefore assist with the levels of trade of the overall tenant mix?
+- Is it possible that the prospective tenant could attract more customers to the property and therefore assist with the levels of trade of the overall tenant mix?
 The attraction factor is valuable when it comes to any lease negotiation.

 - Given the tenant and its type of business, do they have the potential to pay the market rent for the property for long-term?
 A business history and some financial records will help you understand those important issues before you complete a lease negotiation.